Best App Icon Examples to Inspire You

 As a rule of thumb, app icons shouldn’t contain full words as these can often be illegible on small home screens.
 However, if your brand uses a wordmark or lettermark as a logo, you should try to keep app icons close to that by using letters or company name initials.

 Netflix probably has one of the most famous app icons, for a good reason.
 This type of mark is actually called a brand mark, and represents a simplified version of your logo (e.g. Nike’s brand mark is a standalone “swoosh” sign).
-You should definitely consider creating one as part of your brand design process, as brand marks are both versatile and one of the most effective ways to build brand awareness.
+You should definitely consider creating one as brand marks are both versatile and one of the most effective ways to build brand awareness.

 Everyone has a mobile banking app on their phone these days, but unlike other “leisure” apps, the design language of this kind of icon needs to convey trust and credibility and not just attract attention.
-This fintech app design concept is sleek and modern; however, the blue and grey color palette gives off a stern, professional vibe.
+This fintech app design concept is sleek and modern, and the blue and grey color palette gives off a stern, professional vibe.

 A skilled designer can find a way to fit a lot even in a very small space, and here's an app icon example to prove it.